conejoninja/barones-app/README.md

 I use the *JY-MCU* module, very famous and cheap.
 You can find it in several stores (eBay, AliExpress, DX,...).
 I also connect one led to their *state* output.
 This led will pulse when not connected and switch to permanent on when connected.

 **You need to program the BT module first**
-You could use the .ino code to program your BT module.
+You could use the .ino code in *arduino/ProgramBTModule* to program your BT module.
 Connect RX (arduino digital pin 2) to TX (BT), and TX (arduino digital pin 3) to RX (BT), upload the code to the arduino and wait a few seconds.
+The device should appear as *CONEJO-ALCOHOL* in your phone's BT devices list.

 ![alt tag](images/switch_and_usb_charger.jpg)